QinZelin/DSQNet/README.md

 in the pyramid and enables query vectors to represent extremely rich semantics, improving query efficiency.
-Experimental results on four benchmark datasets show that DSQNet achieves better performance than other advanced change detection networks.Z
+Experimental results on four benchmark datasets show that DSQNet achieves better performance than other advanced change detection networks.

 <figure>
 <img src=DSQNet_framework.png>